vestrel00/contacts-android/docs/other/get-set-clear-default-data.md

 | C         | 0           | 0                 |
 | D         | 0           | 0                 |

-The above behavior is observed from the native Contacts app.
+The above behavior is observed from the AOSP Contacts app.
 The "super primary" data of an aggregate Contact is referred to as the "default".